Michelle Remembers: Witchcraft in City

-Results
+Legacy

 The Grescoe article did not garner much attention and the allegations in Michelle Remembers were still considered by many during the early 1980s to be true.
 As a result, Pazder was considered to be an expert in the topic of Satanic ritual abuse.
 With the sudden emergence of Satanic ritual abuse cases during the 1980s (likely due in part to the publication of Michelle Remembers), Pazder's expertise was requested.
 In 1984, Pazder acted as a consultant in the McMartin preschool trial which featured allegations of Satanic ritual abuse.
-Pazder also appeared on the first major news report concerning Satanism (broadcast on May 16, 1985), by ABC's television series 20/20.
-Pazder was part of the Cult Crime Impact Network and lectured to police agencies about Satanic ritual abuse during the late 1980s.
+Pazder appeared on the May 16, 1985 broadcast of the popular television series 20/20, in a segment that further accelerated the spread of the panic.
+As part of the Cult Crime Impact Network, Pazder conducted Satanic ritual abuse seminars for police agencies during the 1980s.
 By 1987, Pazder reported that he was spending a third of his time consulting on Satanic ritual abuse cases.
-With people suddenly being prosecuted for Satanic ritual abuse, prosecutors used the book as a guide when preparing cases against alleged Satanists.
-Prior to the start of the Kern County child abuse cases, several local social workers had attended a training seminar that listed Satanic ritual abuse as a major element of child sexual abuse and used Michelle Remembers as training material.
+Legal prosecutors used the book as a guide when preparing cases against alleged Satanists.
+Prior to the start of the Kern County child abuse cases, several local social workers attended a training seminar that listed Satanic ritual abuse as a major element of child sexual abuse and used Michelle Remembers as training material.

+A 2023 Skeptical Inquirer article covering Michelle Remembers states that it has had long lasting negative repercussions, including the Hampstead Hoax, Pizzagate, and the widespread belief in QAnon.
+It concludes that this demonstrates "the persistence of conspiracy theories over time and reminds us that no matter how much critical thinking and careful investigation might cast reasonable doubt on the belief that Satanists are dangerous child abusers, people who truly believe will continue try to warn and influence new believers."

+Documentary

+The 2023 documentary Satan Wants You from directors Sean Horlor and Steve J. Adams investigates the story behind the book and other Canadian origins of North America's moral panic over alleged satanic cults and ritual abuse in the 1980s.